LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation

-Before discussing quantitative comparisons, we seek to gain intuitive understanding of our progressive skill learning scheme (Sec.~\ref{ssec:system}), where the learning curriculum adjust based on the proficiencies of the skills.
-In Fig.~\ref{fig:skill_switch}, we visualize the proficiency level of each skill throughout the process of learning the task \textbf{HammerPlace}.
-The $y$ axis shows the average normalized reward a skill receives at an iteration.
-The corresponding task progress of each skill is visualized in the snapshots on top of the plot.
-At the beginning of the training, the \texttt{Pull(?cabinet)} skill is repeatedly selected for training, until the agent is able to open one of the cabinets.
-The \texttt{Pick(?object)} is then instantiated for learning and execution.
+Before discussing quantitative comparisons, we seek to gain intuitive understanding of our progressive skill learning scheme (Sec.~\ref{ssec:system}), where the learning curriculum adjusts based on the proficiencies of the skills.
+In Fig.~\ref{fig:skill_switch}, we visualize the proficiency level of each skill throughout the process of learning a simplified {StowHammer} task, where the goal is to stow away one hammer instead of two.
+The $y$ axis is the average normalized reward a skill receives.
+Note that we only visualize a subset of skills scheduled for training at an iteration.
+The corresponding behavior of each skill at a certain stage is visualized in the snapshots on top of the plot.

+At the beginning of the training, the system can only reach the precondition for executing the \texttt{Pull(?cabinet)} skill but not other skills, thus the experience of \texttt{Pull(?cabinet)} skill is collected and it is repeatedly selected for training.
+Until the agent is able to open one of the cabinets, the second planned skill \texttt{Pick(?object)} is then instantiated for learning and execution.
 Finally at the end of the training, all skills become proficient to be used to execute the entire task.
 The result qualitatively shows that \Ours's automated curriculum is effective at progressively learning skills to achieve long-horizon task goals.